Thelta/MyCraft/README.md

 While chunk meshing aren't multithreaded, after biome generation is finished, they will be next.
 For chunk meshing, I currently using Mikola Lysenko's greedy meshing algorithm.

-Note: Latest commit is in biome_generation branh.
+Note: Latest commit is in biome_generation branch.